metalg091/javaDestructurizer/documentation.md

 - `Private`
 - `Default`

-### `void testNull(size_t pos)`

-Checks if a position is `string::npos` and exits the program if true.
-Use in cases where the program can't continue when encountering this thing.

 ### `vector<string> split(string s, string delimiter)`

 Splits a string `s` into a vector of substrings based on the specified `delimiter`.